CDP-NU/CDP/README.md

 ## by Ethan Roubenoff
 ### Drafts 14 August 2017, 29 April 2018

 This is a general schematic of the CDP website as it stands.
+There are four components of the website: the frontend, the backend, the server and the database.
+The first two are very clearly delineated but the latter are more or less one big thing.
+In the frontend you will find presentational components (stuff you see).
+The database holds the data in an easy-to-read format.
+The frontend gives a command to the backend to ask the server to get some data from the database.

 ## Mac Installation Instructions

 [Install postgres](https://postgresapp.com/)

 Place the election dump in (usually a .bak file) in an easy to access directory.
-[This is a generally useful link for help.](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb)
+See below for creating a database.
+[This is a generally useful link for help.](https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).
 Postgres is funky.
 When you install it, there will be a default database called 'postgres' created AND a default role (in other words, a username) called 'postgres.'
-Create a local username (usually postgres)
+Create a local username (usually postgres).
 In bash, run the command `pg_restore -C -d postgres election_dump.bak`, where `election_dump.bak` is the dump file of the database.
-This command opens postgres databse 'postgres' and then creates a new database named election5 or whatever was specificed in the dump.
+This command opens postgres database 'postgres' and then creates a new database named election5 or whatever was specificed in the dump.
 This is crucial.

 [Install Node and NPM](http://blog.teamtreehouse.com/install-node-js-npm-mac)